yichunzhao/demo-crawler4j/README.md

 # demo-crawler4j

-Some data may be not provided by APIs, but distributed among html pages; is it possible to extract and formulise them programmatically?
+Some data may be not provided by APIs, but distributed among html pages; is it possible to extract and formalise them programmatically?

 ## What is Web Crawler